NxPKG/khulnasoft-docs/content/api-shield/security/graphql-protection/configure.md

 - `cf.api_gateway.graphql.query_size` describes the size of a GraphQL query.
 - `cf.api_gateway.graphql.query_depth` describes the depth of a GraphQL query.
-- `cf.api_gateway.graphql.parsed_successfully` describes whether Cloudflare was able to parse the query.
+- `cf.api_gateway.graphql.parsed_successfully` describes whether Khulnasoft was able to parse the query.
 Presently, we run best-effort parsing, meaning we might not be able to parse some valid queries.
 This means that you must use a `and cf.api_gateway.graphql.parsed_successfully` filter in your custom rules when deploying GraphQL security rules.
 <br />
 For example, you can deploy the following rule via the API or the dashboard to block queries that are deeply nested but ask for a few fields.